Mary Flower: As educator

-Teaching others has been a consistent trend in Flower’s career.
-She developed the core classes at the Swallow Hill School of Music and was a teacher there from 1990-2004.
-Nationally she’s been part of the Blues in Schools program, developed five instructional DVDs, and teaches workshops at many festivals where she also performs.
+Teaching others has been a consistent trend in Flower's career.
+She developed the core classes at the Swallow Hill School of Music and was a teacher there from 1990 to 2004.
+Nationally she's been part of the Blues in Schools program, developed five instructional DVDs, and teaches workshops at many festivals where she also performs.
 In 2010 she heads up guitar week at the Augusta Heritage Center.